-- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Computers are not allowed during tests. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the first return date.
+- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating microcontrollers or microprocessors can not be used during in-class portions of the tests. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the first return date.